hverlin/Quest/README.md

 Meta-search client that can connects to various applications and sources.
 It will submit a search queries to all the configured services and aggregate the results.

 ---
+- It stores settings encrypted locally.
+The encryption key is stored in your system's keychain.
+- You will need to configure all the modules you want to connect to.
 - The application is built with React and Electron
-- It stores settings locally.
-Credentials are stored securely in your system's keychain.
-- You will need to configure all the modules you want to connect to.

 ## Development